 Ask Your Heart If It’s Safe Enough For Sex

-You know in the ED commercial when the narrator says, “Ask your doctor if you are healthy enough for sex.”
-Today it struck me how many people are not emotionally and mentally healthy enough for sex.
+“You know in the ED commercial when the narrator says, ‘Ask your doctor if you are healthy enough for sex’?
+Today, it struck me how many people are not emotionally and mentally healthy enough for sex.

-I am sad to say that I never felt emotionally connected when my ex and I had sex.
-I finally set a boundary and told him I wouldn’t initiate (because 98% of the time, I initiated).
-I told him that if / when I felt emotionally ready, I would initiate again.
+“I am sad to say that I never felt emotionally connected when my ex and I had sex.
+I finally set a boundary and told him I wouldn’t initiate—98% of the time, I initiated.
+I told him that if or when I felt emotionally ready, I would initiate again.

-Part of my recovery will be to get to a place where I can be vulnerable again.
-But I’m not there yet.⠀
+“Part of my healing will be to get to a place where I can be vulnerable again, but I’m not there yet.”